SupakornPholsiri/SupakornPholsiri.github.io/blog/installing_zigbee2mqtt.md

 description: Installing Zigbee2MQTT on Linux.
 ---

+# Installing Zigbee2MQTT on Linux
+In this blog we are going to cover the topic of

 Set up Node.js repository.
 ```sh
 sudo curl -fsSL https://deb.nodesource.com/setup_16.x | sudo -E bash -